-A novel aspect of our study is that we analyzed joint perturbations of thousands of pairs of enhancers.
-Under a multiplicative model of enhancer activity, we analyzed pairs of enhancers that were jointly perturbed by CRISPRi and found that the experimental results resemble those expected under the null hypothesis of no enhancer interactions (Fig. 3B,C; Fig. 4A).
-A limitation of the Gasperini dataset that we analyzed is that even with a high MOI and a large number of sequenced cells, only a subset of enhancer pairs could be interrogated.
-Specifically, we tested 46,166 of a possible 795,616 enhancer pairs in the Gasperini dataset because most were not simultaneously perturbed in a sufficient number of cells.
+A limitation of the Gasperini et al. dataset that we analyzed is that even with a high MOI and a large number of sequenced cells, only a subset of enhancer pairs could be interrogated.
+Specifically, we tested 46,166 of a possible 795,616 enhancer pairs in the Gasperini et al. dataset because most were not simultaneously perturbed in a sufficient number of cells.
 Furthermore, our power to detect weaker interactions was limited.
 For example, we only had 21.5% power to detect interactions with an effect size of -1.0 under a simulated MOI of $\lambda = 15$ (Table S5).
-Many of these power limitations could be overcome through CRISPRi experiments designed specifically to probe enhancer interactions.
-For example, a high MOI CRISPRi experiment could be performed in which a much smaller number of candidate enhancers are targeted so that testable pairs are frequently perturbed simultaneously in the same cells.
-Multiple guides could also be transduced on the same vectors so that nearby enhancers are guaranteed to be targeted in many cells31.
-This type of approach was recently used to estimate enhancer interactions at the MYC locus9.
-Another advantage of providing multiple guides on the same vector is that enhancer interactions could be interrogated with low MOI experiments, which would circumvent two potential issues with high MOI experiments.
-First, Cas9 competition for gRNAs may reduce experimentally observed enhancer effect sizes, and second, high MOIs may induce unintended cellular responses that alter gene expression.
+Many of these power limitations could be overcome with CRISPRi experiments designed specifically to probe enhancer interactions.
+For example, a high MOI CRISPRi experiment could be performed targeting a much smaller number of candidate enhancers so that testable pairs are more frequently perturbed simultaneously in the same cells.
+Multiple guides could also be transduced on the same vectors so that nearby enhancers are guaranteed to be targeted in many cells.32 This type of approach was recently used to estimate enhancer interactions at the MYC locus.9 Another advantage of providing multiple guides on the same vector is that enhancer interactions could be interrogated with low MOI experiments, which would circumvent two potential issues with high MOI experiments.
+First, Cas9 competition for gRNAs may reduce experimentally observed enhancer effect sizes, and second, high MOIs may unintentionally induce cellular responses that alter gene expression.

-Further limitations of our analysis are that both of the CRISPRi datasets that we analyzed were from K562 cells and it is possible that enhancer interactions are more prevalent under dynamic conditions or in different cell types.
-Interactions may also be more common among enhancers that are clustered into 'super-enhancers' which were not specifically interrogated by the Gasperini dataset.
+Further limitations of our analysis are that both of the CRISPRi datasets that we analyzed were from K562 cells, and it is possible that enhancer interactions are more prevalent under dy-namic conditions or in different cell types.
+Interactions may also be more common among enhancers that are clustered into super-enhancers that were not specifically interrogated by the Gasperini et al. dataset.